Trust Stack for Mental Health AI: A Survey of Calibration across Human, Interaction, and AI Layers: Ethical Consideration

-Lastly, evaluation and deployment practices also pose risks.
+Lastly, survey and evaluation practices themselves pose ethical risks.
+Synthesizing existing literature can reproduce disciplinary blind spots if lived experience, non-English work, proprietary deployment failures, or clinical expertise are underrepresented.
 Over-reliance on automatic metrics or LLM-based evaluators can obscure failure modes and create a false sense of safety.
 Transparent reporting, human oversight, and clear communication of system limitations are therefore essential.